binkley/kotlin-rational/README.md

 This code uses special case handling for non-finite values.
 An alternative would be to use a sealed class with separate subclasses for special cases.
-This would potentially provide handling of infinitesimals.
-However, this abstraction bleeds between subclasses.
+This would potentially provide handling of infinitesimals; however, this abstraction bleeds between subclasses.
 It is unclear if a sealed class makes the code clearer.

 ### Avoid duplication